Efficient Tracking of Sparse Signals via an Earth Mover's Distance Dynamics Regularizer: Results

 \section{Results}

-In this section, we demonstrate the utility and performance of EMD-DF through a series of simulations on synthetic and real data.
-First, we consider a stylized example where the goal is to track sparse targets moving throughout the state space.
-Next, we study the problem of tracking time varying frequencies in a 1-D time series.
-We then use the same approach to track neural oscillations in electrophysiology data.
+We demonstrate the utility and performance of EMD-DF through a series of simulations on synthetic and real data.
+First, we study the problem of tracking time varying frequencies in a 1-D time series of real neurophysiology data.
+Next, we consider the problem of tracking a wavefront in synthetically generated data motivated by the phenomenon of traveling waves which appear in electrophysiology data.
 Finally, we demonstrate the significant numerical speed up of EMD-DF due to Beckmann's formulation.

-Throughout these experiments, we use the Templates for First-Order Conic Solvers (TFOCS) \cite{Becker2011TFOCS} software package to solve the optimization problems for BPDN, BPDN-DF, RWL1, and RWL1-DF, and the variant of EMD-DF for nonnegative signals.
-For the complex-valued variant of EMD-DF, we use the CVX software package \cite{Grant2014CVX, Grant2008GraphImplementations}.
+Throughout these simulations, we use the CVX software package \cite{Grant2014CVX} which employs interior point methods to carry out the EMD-DF optimization.
+Hyperparameters are tuned manually for real data, while direct search \cite{Kolda2003OptimizationDirectSearch} is used for synthetic data where ground truth is known.